c-mart/solitaire-pontifex/readme.md

     'MANZANITAS'

 ## Key, Deck, and Keystream
-A **key** (or **deck**) is an ordered deck of cards, which is represented as a list of 54 elements, each corresponding to a card value.
-A key/deck can be represented three different ways for human-friendly I/O. The numeric representation is used internally for cryptographic operations, but we can also accept input and display output as either two-character strings or unicode playing card characters.*
+A **key** (or **deck**) is an ordered deck of cards which is represented as a list of 54 elements, each corresponding to a card value.
+A key/deck can be represented three different ways for human-friendly I/O. The numeric representation is used internally for cryptographic operations, but we can also accept input and display output as either two-character strings or unicode playing card characters.
+(Internal functions that have a "deck" parameter expect it to be passed in numeric form.)

 What's the difference between a key and a deck?
 Functions that accept a key will never mutate it, while functions accepting a deck may mutate that deck.
 This is intended to mirror how Solitaire is used by hand; a deck of cards is arranged to represent a static input key, then the deck is manipulated (its state is changed) to generate the keystream.

 A **keystream** (as output by `generate_keystream()`) is like a key, but has a variable length that is specified when the function is called.
 So, a keystream will *not* necessarily contain all 54 card values, and some values may occur more than once.

-* Internal functions that have a "deck" parameter expect it to be passed in numeric form.

 ## Key/Deck Representations